ritza-co/codecapsules-docs/get-started/backend/go/go-telegram-bot.md

 ## Create the Capsule

-A [Capsule](https://app.gitbook.com/s/gIlxo9gU7Lotj1cdGRh6/capsules/what-is-a-capsule) provides the server for hosting an application on Code Capsules.
+A [Capsule](https://docs.codecapsules.io/platform/capsules/what-is-a-capsule) provides the server for hosting an application on Code Capsules.

 To create a new Capsule for your Space, follow the instructions below:

-1. Choose "Backend Capsule", your Team, and Space.
+1. Click the add Capsule `+` button in your space.
-2. Choose your payment plan.
+2. Choose "Backend" for the Capsule type, select your Team, and Space if not already populated.
-3. Click the GitHub button and give access to the repository you forked at the start of the tutorial.
+3. Choose your payment plan and click "Next".
-4. Choose the GitHub repository you forked.
+4. Click the "Configure Git for Code Capsules" button and give access to the repository you forked at the start of the tutorial.
 5. Press "Next".
-6. Leave "Run Command" blank.
+6. Leave the "Run Command" blank.
 7. Click "Create Capsule".

 Code Capsules will automatically build your application when you've finished creating the Capsule.

-Once your application is live, you can view the build log by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.
+Once your application is live, you can view the build logs by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.

 ![Build Logs](<../../.gitbook/assets/backend-capsule-build-logs (1).png>)